SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <img src='assets/images/readme/footer.PNG'>
 <ul>
 <li>The footer is extremely simple.
-It contains one top-border to seperate it from the main page and two links to the company's social media sites.</li>
+It contains one top-border to separate it from the main page and two links to the company's social media sites.</li>
 <li>This allows users to redirect and follow the business on facebook or instagram</li>
 </ul>